InterCity (British Rail): Train formation

-Formations of HST and push–pull train sets would always place the driving van at the London end of the train, then two or three first-class carriages, restaurant and buffet car, and 5 standard-class carriages; the locomotive would always be at the country end of the train.
-The only exception was the London to Norwich route.
-As Crown Point depot is to the south of Norwich station, the locomotives worked from the London end as this facilitated easier loco changing at Norwich if necessary.
-Operating trains in push-pull mode eliminated the requirement to attach locos at terminus stations in order to turn the trains around.
-This also saved maintenance costs and reduced the number of locomotives and carriages needed to operate the services.
+Formations of HST and push–pull train sets would always place the driving van at the London end of the train, then two or three first-class carriages, restaurant and buffet car, and five standard-class carriages; the locomotive would always be at the country end of the train.
+The only exception was the London to Norwich route; as Crown Point TMD lies to the south of Norwich station, the locomotives worked from the London end as this facilitated easier locomotive changing at its home depot, if necessary.
+Operating trains in push-pull mode eliminated the requirement to attach locomotives at terminus stations, in order to turn the trains around; this also saved maintenance costs and reduced the number of locomotives and carriages needed to operate services.